nialloc91/roman_numerals-1/README.md

 - As the project will only have one view I will use local state and pass that down instead of using a data store such as redux.
 This would be overkill for something like this.
 I will split the logic and view into 2.
 A container and a view.
 While inheritance could be used here I will use object composition instead as react favors it.

-- Each api call will have a unique callerId to enable better logging and make it easier to isolate bugs and any future issues.

 - Validation will be custom and created using

 ### Intended approach Server